-How to maintain a PRactice as an Unlicensed Psychotherapists Under the New Regulations in Colorado
+How to maintain a PRactice as an Unlicensed Psychotherapists Under the New Laws in Colorado

 On July 14, 2020, the Governor of Colorado signed into law HB20-1206, a bill that impacts the right to practice by those previously titled Registered Psychotherapists who are now titled, Unlicensed Psychotherapists.

 - Title Change: The title “Registered Psychotherapist” is changed to “Unlicensed Psychotherapist“.
 All Unlicensed Psychotherapists registered with DORA in Colorado need to update their Mandatory Disclosure Statement to indicate they are Unlicensed Psychotherapists.

 - Registration Closed: New registrations are prohibited in the DORA database for the title Unlicensed Psychotherapists (formerly Registered Psychotherapists.)
 Anyone who did not apply for or have current registration as an Unlicensed Psychotherapist in the DORA database as of July 14, 2020, cannot become one.